-Month-to-Month Lease Agreement – A lease that spans one (1) month at a time, with the continuation of the lease contingent on neither the landlord nor tenant terminating it.
+Month-to-Month Lease Agreement – A lease that spans one (1) month at a time until either party cancels it with a thirty (30) day notice.

 What is a Virginia Lease Agreement?

-A Virginia Lease Agreement represents any provisions that are relevant to the lease of a residential property in the state of Virginia.
-The agreement states both the parties’ rights as well as their responsibilities to one another.
-Landlords should ensure they carefully vet tenants prior to signing this contract.
-This can best be done by using a rental application form.
+A Virginia Lease Agreement, once signed, locks tenant(s) into an obligation to pay rent for a specified amount of time in exchange for their right to live or work a rental unit/home.
+The agreement contains the parties’ rights as well as their responsibilities to one another.
+Landlords should ensure they carefully vet tenants prior to signing this contract through the use of a Virginia-specific rental application form.